davidadas/rebellion2/README.md

 ### 4. Will Disney permit this?

 I have absolutely *zero* desire to step on Disney's toes here.
-I have built a lot of seriously awesome stuff for Disney over the years and have no desire to harm our working relationship.
 My ultimate hope is that I can produce enough to entice Disney into bringing this project in-house (even if that means closing the game's source code, which they would almost certainly require).
-Should they ask me to de-Rebellion the game, however, I will do so without hesitation and build something entirely different.
+Should they ask me to de-Rebellion the game, however, I will do so without hesitation and build something entirely different out of the existing code I have.